milvus-io/milvus-docs/site/en/getstarted/install_offline-docker.md

 ## Download files and images

-To install Milvus offline, you need to pull and save all images in an online environment, transfer them to the target host, and load them manually.
+To install Milvus offline, you need to pull and save all images in an online environment first, and then transfer them to the target host and load them manually.

 1. Download an installation file.